-The City of Lawrenceburg Department of Redevelopment recently completed construction of a hotel and event center located less than a mile away from Hollywood Casino Lawrenceburg.
-Effective in mid-January 2015, by contractual agreement, a repayment obligation for the hotel and event center was assumed by a wholly-owned subsidiary of the Company in the amount of \$15.3 million, which was financed through a loan with the City of Lawrenceburg Department of Redevelopment.
+The City of Lawrenceburg Department of Redevelopment completed construction of a hotel and event center located less than a mile away from Hollywood Casino Lawrenceburg.
+Effective in mid-January 2015, by contractual agreement, a repayment obligation for the hotel and event center was assumed by a wholly-owned subsidiary of the Company in the amount of \$15.3 million, which was financed through a loan with the City of Lawrenceburg Department of Redevelopment, in exchange for conveyance of the property.
 The Company is obligated to make annual payments on the loan of approximately \$1 million for twenty years beginning January 2016.
 This obligation is accreted to interest expense at its effective yield of 3.0%.
-The amount included in interest expense related to this obligation was \$0.4 million for the year ended December 31, 2015.
+The amount included in interest expense related to this obligation was \$0.4 million for the years ended December 31, 2016 and 2015.